A Ghostwriter is someone who does the writing in an author’s stead. There are many reasons to hire a ghostwriter:

 A Good Ghostwriter does Research & Reads Wide:

 • Great writing isn’t just about your memories.
-It also involves fact checking to come up with material that will enhance the book.
-Your ghostwriter will relate story events to analogies and metaphors people will better appreciate, all the above cannot be done on just the client’s memories.
+It also involves fact-checking to produce accurate content, not just to ensure credibility but to create an outstanding book.
+Your ghostwriter will also learn about your personality and your proverbs or anecdotes to be infused into the story in a way that enhances the reading experience.
+A skilled writer knows how to use analogies and metaphors that people will better appreciate; all the above cannot be done with just the client’s memories.

 A Good Ghostwriter understands your style:

 • They understand your personality and try to mirror that in writing.
-They should also be able to infuse your journals or reflections in the work.
+They should also be able to infuse your journals or reflections into the work.

 I look forward to hearing from you.